There's responsible credit card usage, and then there's smart credit card usage. Permit me to draw some distinctions.

 - Sneaky Credit Card Tactics

-You can also read about all things credit-related on our Consumer Credit / Credit Cards discussion board.
+You can also read about all things credit-related on our Consumer Credit/Credit Cards discussion board, including stories and tips from our readers about how they climbed out of debt.